lupuszr/redux-io-example/README.md

 }
 ```

-As you see we are keeping our algebra pure and monadic, so we are able to chain our methods to build larger and more complex logic.
-For this example we are using funfix/effects but any IO implementation that support sync and async execution should work.
+As you see, we are keeping our algebra pure and monadic, so we are able to chain our methods to build larger and more complex logic.
+For this example we are using funfix/effects but any IO implementation that supports sync and async execution should work.

 ```typescript
 class CallAlgebra<Customer, Agent, Call> {